Personal Insolvency Consultation

 The proposal would affect Irish personal insolvency and bankruptcy law, as well as company insolvency law (including examinership).

-The Oireachtas Joint Committee on Justice and Equality also sought the views of the Insolvency Service of Ireland on this matter.
+The Oireachtas Joint Committee on Justice also sought the views of the Insolvency Service of Ireland on this matter.

 The Insolvency Service of Ireland submissions are set out below: